GerritCodeReview/summit_2021/speakers.md

 ### Ian Gauthier - Flywheel.io {#igauthier}

 Ian is a recent Master's graduate from [McGill University](https://www.mcgill.ca/), where he studied Software Engineering with a particular focus on Software Modelling and Software Repository Mining.
 Ian currently works at Flywheel.io.

 ### Delphine Carlson - Google {#delphinec}

 Delphine is Gerrit UX Designer since mid-2019.
-She is the designer behind Gerrit's new features: the attention set UI, the code owners plugin, the Checks UI, the Submit requirement and multiple Comments experience improvements.
+She is the designer behind Gerrit's new features: the attention set UI, the code owners plugin, the Checks UI, the Submit requirement, and multiple Comments experience improvements.

 She loves collaborating with the Gerrit team and users to improve Gerrit's user